 Whatever mode you use your GXP in, you’re going to find that the locking mechanism is absolutely rock solid, even without having to really crank hard on the ball locking knob.
 I tested it for creep with a 400mm lens at the absolute worst angles and saw nothing whatsoever.

 Adding a Dovetail to the Acratech GXP

-If you have an Arca-Swiss clamp on your tripod for quickly switching between different heads (gimbal to ball head is the most common), you’ll want an Arca compatible plate for the base of the GXP.
-The most common ones for ballheads are made by Kirk and Really Right Stuff.
-For the GXP I would recommend the Kirk TQR-MPS.
-It’s ever so slightly larger in diameter than the base of the GXP ball head, but it still works perfectly.
+If you have an Arca-style clamp on your tripod for quickly switching between different heads (gimbal to ball head is the most common swap), you’ll want an Arca-compatible plate for the base of the Acratech GXP.
+Kirk Photo makes circular ball head dovetail plates for just this reason.
+To pair with the Acratech GXP, I would recommend the Kirk TQR-MPL.
+It’s ever so slightly larger in diameter than the base of the GXP ball head, but it works perfectly.

 At $450 the GXP is not cheap, but it’s in the right ball (head) park to compete with other high-end tripod heads and it’s certainly not going to give you buyer’s remorse once you get it in your hands and put it to use.
 I love the high 50lb load rating in a design that is this light, and I also love how robust it feels and how easy to clean it is compared to every other ball head I have ever owned.
 It feels like a ball head that was designed with a lifetime of wild adventures in mind, and that’s certainly what I have planned for mine.